Skip to content

 While there’s no guarantee that house prices will continue to rise in the same way as they have done over the past 25 years, there is still a shortfall in the number of homes being built to meet demand.

 Buy-to-let mortgages are a specialist type of mortgage.
-You’ll generally need a higher deposit – usually at least 25% or more – and you’ll pay a higher rate of interest than on a normal mortgage.
-Because of this, you have to make sure your sums add up.
+You’ll generally need a higher deposit – usually at least 25%.
+And you’ll pay a higher rate of interest than on a normal mortgage.
+Because of this, you’ll have to make sure your sums add up.

-You’ll also need to think about stamp duty or Land and Buildings Transaction Tax (LBTT) its equivalent in Scotland or Land Transaction Tax (LTT) in Wales.
+You’ll also need to think about stamp duty or Land and Buildings Transaction Tax (LBTT), its equivalent in Scotland.
+In Wales, it’s Land Transaction Tax (LTT).
 You’re likely to pay a higher rate if you already own another property.

 On top of that you may have to pay for:

-• fees to letting agencies, if you use one, or listings and adverts to find tenants
+• Fees to letting agencies, or listings and adverts to find tenants

-Landlords and would-be landlords should know what the yield – the financial return – on their property is.
-At its simplest, the gross yield is (annual rental income ÷ purchase price) x 100
+At its simplest, the gross yield is (annual rental income ÷ purchase price/value) x 100.

-So, if you get £9,000 a year in rent on a house that cost £200,000, your annual yield would be 4.5% gross.
+So, if you get £14,500 a year in rent on a house worth £270,000, your yield would be 5.4% gross.
 To calculate the net yield, you would need to deduct your expenses from the total rent.

 Before you buy, it’s helpful to work out what the yield is likely to be, as this will help you see if the property will be a good buy from a rental point of view.